Church of Saint Lazarus, Al-Eizariya: Description

 The modern Roman Catholic church stands the eastern part of the remnants of the former Byzantine and Crusader churches.
 The courtyard of this church stands over the west end of the older churches.
 Parts of the original mosaic floor are still visible here.
 The west wall of the courtyard contains the west facade of the 6th-century basilica, as well as its three doorways.

 Its interior is decorated at presbyterium with mosaic depicting Mary, Martha and Lazarus, with polished stone and mosaics.
 The designs for the mosaics of the church were done by Cesare Vagarini.
 The work itself was carried out by the Monticelli company of Rome, which was also responsible for the mosaic decoration in Barluzzi's churches at Mount Tabor (the Church of the Transfiguration) and the Gethsemane Garden (the Church of All Nations).

 Tomb

 About twenty-five metres up a hill northwest of the church is the modern entrance to the traditional tomb of Lazarus.
 The church has a cruciform plan and stands over the east end of the older churches.
 "Its walls are almost hermetically sealed and windowless.
 The dome is solidly incorporated into [the] octagonal drum overhead.
 All this suggests a subterranean vault, lonely as a grave...
 The soaring higher elements, crowned by the dome with its flood of light, suggests the joy of intense hope and optimism.
-Visitors can view parts of the apse of the ancient "Lazarium" through trapdoors in the floor, just inside the main entrance.
-A staircase leads to a rock grave with a tiny entry and open window.